 Across Australia, QantasLink operates a broad network of flights, connecting remote destinations to the major capital cities, as well as with each other.

-Sometimes, QantasLink also flies between those major cities, including on many Canberra flights, as well as operating the majority of services between Brisbane and Cairns.
+Sometimes, QantasLink also flies between those major cities, including on many Canberra flights, as well as operating many flights between Brisbane and Cairns.

-Here's a snapshot of QantasLink's route network.
+Here's a snapshot of just some of the routes served by QantasLink.
 For brevity, most routes listed below operate on a return basis.

 - Adelaide to Kangaroo Island (Kingscote), Port Lincoln, Whyalla

-- Alice Springs to Cairns, Darwin, Perth, Uluru (Ayers Rock)
+- Alice Springs to Adelaide, Darwin, Uluru (Ayers Rock)

 - Barcaldine to Brisbane, Longreach